-Depending on how you prefer your revisionist fairy tales, you would either love or hate Maleficent: Mistress of Evil.
+Depending on how you prefer your revisionist fairy tales to be, you would either love or hate Maleficent: Mistress of Evil.

 Maleficent: Mistress of Evil Synopsis